lgbt-foundation/whitepaper/whitepaper.md

 #### Network Accelerator Program

-The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token.
-It proposes to set aside grants of Tokens, with 10% of the issued Tokens reserved to jumpstart launch partnerships and broad community adoption.
+The LGBT Foundation will establish a Network Accelerator Program to help businesses adopt the Token.
+It proposes to set aside grants of Tokens reserved to jumpstart launch partnerships and broad community adoption.

 A portion of the Tokens will be set aside to be used by current and future LGBT Foundation members as they see fit to reward users that support their products and services.
 While the Tokens can be used to purchase services, for example, using the apps of the launch partners, the LGBT Foundation will also actively promote and enable other usage of Tokens.
 This includes, but is not limited to: